This page last updated Tuesday, 03-Oct-2006 00:39:20 EDT

 Glasses:I'm blind without 'em (I can't see more than three inches away).
 No contacts, thanks.
 Considering lasik.

 Other jobs:Worked as nightclub DJ at CLUB 950 in Chicago from 1990 to June 1996, specialized in industrial and the "Cure Nights".
-The new 950 was all-too-briefly open at 2122 W Lawrence Ave, but there's another new one coming soon.
-"Soon" being relative.
+The new 950 was all-too-briefly open at 2122 W Lawrence Ave.
+Now we have the Lucky Number Grill at 1931 N Milwaukee Ave, where I am the "standby" DJ.

 Other jobs:Also did newspaper advertising for CLUB 950 from 1992 to June 1996 and developed my graphics skills.

-Working on:A book called "Shadows on the Screen: 80 Classic Horror Movies" for Telos Publishing (2007).
+Working on:Just wrapping up rewrites on volume 2 of the above.
 Also (perpetually) my websites, my next Mysterious Theatre 337 show.

 Driving record:I annoy other drivers by obeying traffic laws.
 No speeding tickets.